-The great financial site FMF had an interesting posting with an interesting downside to Dividend ReInvestment Plans.
-DRIP downsides are not that many, but they are still a good idea.
+The great financial site FMF had an interesting posting about the downside of Dividend ReInvestment Plans (DRIPs).
+Although there are not many downsides, DRIPs are still a good idea.

 And I quote: